Ivan Dixon: Film work and directing

 Dixon's first feature film as director was the blaxploitation thriller Trouble Man.
 He also directed the controversial 1973 feature film The Spook Who Sat by the Door, based on Sam Greenlee's 1969 novel of the same name.
 It was about the first black CIA agent, who applies his espionage knowledge to lead a black guerrilla operation in Chicago.

 The New York Times wrote in 2008:

-Although The Spook caused controversy and with suppression facilitated by the F.B.I., was soon pulled from theaters, it later gained cult status as a bootleg video and in 2004 was released on DVD.
+Although The Spook caused controversy and, with suppression facilitated by the F.B.I., was soon pulled from theaters, it later gained cult status as a bootleg video and in 2004 was released on DVD.
 At that time Mr. Dixon told The Times that the movie had tried only to depict black anger, not to suggest armed revolt as a solution.

 Dixon occasionally took acting parts throughout the 1970s and '80s.
 Notable roles include Lonnie, the straw boss, in 1976's Car Wash (1976).
-He played a doctor and leader of a guerrilla movement in the ABC miniseries Amerika (1987), set in post-Soviet invasion Nebraska.
+Dixon played a doctor and leader of a guerrilla movement in the ABC miniseries Amerika (1987), set in post-Soviet invasion Nebraska.

-In 1978 Dixon served as Chairman of the Expansion Arts Advisory Panel of the National Endowment for the Arts.
+In 1978, Dixon served as Chairman of the Expansion Arts Advisory Panel of the National Endowment for the Arts.

-After his career as an actor and director, Dixon became owner-operator of radio station KONI (FM) on Maui.
+After his career as an actor and director, Dixon became owner-operator of radio station KONI (FM) on the Hawaiian island of Maui.
 In 2001, he left Hawaii for health reasons and sold the radio station in 2002.